Can you tell us a little about the difficulties in your life before meeting your partner?

 Jen: I had been in relationships before where I was more serious about my partner than he was about me.
 I was in fact engaged, but my fiance eventually decided that he didn’t want to be married and we split up.
 It was a very painful time for me.
 Adam was there for me through much of it, bringing us closer together and we fell in love.

 Were you completely happy with your health, living situation or financial situation?

-Adam: The only thing I should changed before dating Jen was the fact that I never used diapers.
+Adam: The only thing I should change before dating Jen was the fact that I never used diapers.
 So that meant that I was a little bit more tied down to my own neighbourhood.

 Jen: I had just moved into my apartment a year or two prior to dating Adam, so at that time I was just beginning to gain more independence.
-I had several volunteer jobs in my community, but for the most part I was restricted to York Region.
+I had several volunteer jobs in my community, but for the most part, I was restricted to York Region.